Fairlay/Bitcoin-Betting/README.md

 Supported currencies for most markets on the platform are currently Ethereum and (Wrapped) Bitcoin.
 Deposits and withdrawals happen via an Bridge - a special Smart Contract on the Ethereum Blockchain.
 However, any user is free to issue their own currency, transfer it and create markets utilizing this currency.

 The main interface to access the network is the DeFi-App  https://app.bitcoin-betting.com.
 It is a static site (also available on IPFS)  that runs client-side Javascript code in the browser to interact directly with one of the nodes.

+## Mobile Support

 It is recommended to use the App MetaMask on all mobile devices to safeguard one's private keys and use their browser to be able to easily sign requests.
+User Experience with regular browsers and other Wallets can be frustrating on certain devices.

+## No Personal Data Collection

+Bitcoin Betting is accessible to anyone.
+No personal data is ever collected.
+Not even names or email addresses.
+The identy management is entirely handled by your wallet.
+Any transaction that is submitted to the ledger must be signed by that wallet.

+## Privacy & Block Explorers

+All tranactions on Bitcoin Betting are public and accessible via so called "Block Explorers".
+It is recommended to not save any personal data in the ledger.
+Bitcoin Betting is thus not suitable for money laundering or other criminial activities.
+All transactions are easily traceable.

 ## Getting Access  and Referral Bonus System